8bitprodigy/kolibri_engine/readme.md

 ---

-**Rationale:** Create a simple, minimalist 3D game engine in C using raylib for both education, hacking, modification, and legitimate game development in mind.
+**Rationale:** Create a simple, minimalist 3D game engine in C using raylib for education, hacking, modification, and legitimate game development.

 ---